Skip to content Skip to footer

 Psalm 106:13 captures a sobering yet familiar reality in just six words: “But they soon forgot His works . . .”

 How often do we forget the many ways God has blessed us?
 How quickly we can lose sight of the ways He has worked providentially in our lives.
-We forget how he has delivered us from evil and trouble.
+We forget how He has delivered us from evil and trouble.

 Perhaps that is a foundational reason why God‘s Word includes reminders of how God has providentially worked to rescue, redeem, and restore his children.

-Judges 2:10 paints a stark reality of what happens when we forget God’s Providence and fail to communicate to the next generation what God has done. “…And there arose another generation after them who did not know the Lord or the work that he had done for Israel.”
+God knows our hearts and graciously calls us to remember his faithfulness, lest we forget God’s divine involvement in history and in our own lives and fail in our important responsibility to tell the next generation about it.
+Judges 2:10 paints a stark reality of what happens when we forget God’s providence and fail to communicate to the next generation what God has done. “…And there arose another generation after them who did not know the Lord or the work that he had done for Israel.”

 Psalm 106 invites us to remember.
 I encourage you to sit down and thoughtfully read through this powerful chapter and marvel at God’s providence throughout history.
 Below are a few highlights from this chapter on providence in history.

 • Recalling when courageous men and women have stepped up and intervened on our behalf – We are to recount for generations to come when others have stood for truth when they opposed tyranny.
-Vs 30-31.
+Verses 30-31.

 It is important for us to remember ourselves and to tell our children when people stood up and intervened.
 It is good for us to recall men and women who stood for freedom and to tell of these people to our children, lest we forget and lose our freedom.